z-zane/picture/README.md

 # Picture

-Here is repo for my Picgo
+Here is a repo for my Picgo